-- Press “Right click” on GenderId column in design window and select Relationships for it.
+- Press “Right-click” on the GenderId column in the design window and select Relationships for it.

 - Press on “Add button” in the window of Foreign Key Relationships.

-- Now expand, in Tables and Column Specification row, by clicking the, + sign.
+- Now expand, in the Tables and Column Specification row by clicking the + sign.

-- Press the square button, which presents Tables and Column specification row.
+- Press the square button, which presents the Tables and Column specification row.

 - Drop as downlist, select tblGender in the primary key table.

-- Click on the row below, and select ID column.
+- Click on the row below, and select the ID column.